flyingmachine/brave-clojure-web/content/concurrency.md

 ```

 About identity values: an identity value is one which, when given as
-an argument in a binary function (a receiving two arguments), returns
+an argument in a binary function (receives two arguments), returns
 the other argument.
 For example, 0 is the identity value for addition.
 Add a number to 0 and the same number is returned: